apudasm10/made-template-fau/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-This project analyzes the factors influencing Capital Bikeshare rentals between 2011 and 2012.
+This project analyzes the factors influencing Bike share rentals.
 By exploring the impact of weather (temperature, humidity, wind speed, etc.) and seasonality, we will try to find trends and patterns in bike rental numbers.
 Based on these factors, the goal is to develop a predictive model that predicts daily or hourly bike rental demand.
 Thus, this analysis will provide valuable and practical insights for optimizing eco-friendly mobility in the city, ensuring enough bikes are available when riders need them most.

 ## Datasources